sljricardo/next-base/README.md

 ## Custom Features

-This project contains jest has a suit of test and husky pre-commit validation all the lint need to pass and also the written tests.
+This project contains Jest for tests, Tailwind css and husky pre-commit validation for all the linting.

 ## Learn More